REACHSkip to content Skip to main navigation

 REACH (Raising Educational Achievement Coalition of Harlem)

 REACH has been an active partner with New York City and New York State Departments of Education as they have expanded the role of community schools to strengthen children's educational outcomes.
-Since 2013, TC has participated in state and city-funded efforts such as the Community School Grant Initiative, the Attendance Improvement and Dropout Prevention program, and New York City's Renewal Schools agenda as a lead community partner with area schools.
+Since 2013, REACH has participated in state and city-funded efforts such as the Community School Grant Initiative, the Attendance Improvement and Dropout Prevention program, and New York City's Renewal Schools agenda as a lead community partner with area schools.
 In October 2019, REACH received a Full Service Community School grant from the U.S. Department of Education to deepen its work with two area schools.

-The six schools currently included in REACH are P.S.
+The four schools that REACH currently partners with are P.S.
 154 Harriett Tubman Elementary School, P.S.
-36 Margaret Douglas Elementary School, Frederick Douglass Academy II Secondary School, Wadleigh Secondary School for the Performing & Visual Arts, The Heritage School, and Academy for Social Action.
+36 Margaret Douglas Elementary School, Frederick Douglass Academy II Secondary School, and The Heritage School.

 REACH therefore implements a set of coherent and strategic actions that increases access to comprehensive educational opportunity.
 Through REACH, TC seeks to improve the educational outcomes of Harlem youth by working with principals, teachers, families, and students to design and implement coherent school improvement plans that address six key areas: